Raymond Michael Gaze

+Gaze was deputy director of The National Institute for Medical Research (the forerunner to the Francis Crick Institute) from 1977 to 1983.
 In 1986 he was made an Honorary Professor at the University of Edinburgh, where he had served within the physiology department at different stages of his career.
+He was elected Fellow of the Royal Society of Edinburgh in 1964, of the Royal Society (London) in 1972.

 He served as Editor for the journal Development from 1976 to 1988.